michael-spengler/cicd/README.md

 # Deno Module for Continuous Deployment

 ## Usage Example
+Setup a GitHub Actions based workflow from which you call the features of the CICD module.
-Copy & Paste the content of [.github/workflows/release.yml](https://github.com/michael-spengler/cicd/blob/main/.github/workflows/release.yml) to your repo.
+To do so: copy & paste e.g. the content of [.github/workflows/release.yml](https://github.com/michael-spengler/cicd/blob/main/.github/workflows/release.yml) to your repo.

 ## Contributions
 Contributions are welcome